Graduate FAQs

 Research has shown that the best paradigm for successful graduate education is the Research Assistant model.
 Our students will be paired with a faculty member from the time they enter the program (with an opportunity to change if desired) so that they will be involved with the ongoing process of research from the very beginning of their graduate careers.

 Every graduate student in our department is required to work approximately fifteen hours per week doing research with a faculty member as part of the degree program (including the summer months, with the exception of two weeks’ vacation time).
-On occasion this will consist of being an assistant to a professor in an undergraduate course.
-Both of these are meant to be opportunities to improve your teaching and research skills and for faculty to invest in your professional development.
+On occasion, this will consist of being an assistant to a professor in an undergraduate course.
+Both are meant to be opportunities to improve your teaching and research skills and for faculty to invest in your professional development.

 Does Rice offer graduate student housing?